-My question is, the Bible shows 2 instances of tithing prior to the giving of the law, Abraham and Jacob.
+My question is, the Bible shows 2 instances of tithing prior to the giving of the law, Abraham, and Jacob.
 In both cases we find they tithed of their own accord, not as a directive from God.
 Abraham did not tithe of his own increase but from his spoils of war which he refused to accept any of for himself.

 Under the law God gave tithing to the tribe of Levi as their inheritance instead of land like the other tribes received.
-This was because the Levite were the priest and needed to be with all the tribes wherever they resided.
+This was because the Levites were the priest and needed to be with all the tribes wherever they resided.

 Jesus was the fulfillment of the law and became our High Priest and his blood torn down the veil that separated the average person from the Holy of Hollies.
-Through His blood all believers have direct access to God.
+Through His blood, all believers have direct access to God.

 There is no scripture that relinquished the obligation of the Jews to pay tithes other than those pertaining to Jesus and the new High Priest and the only mediator between God and man.

 The only people that were obligated to the law were the Jews and gentile converts.
 So how do believers who were never under the law and do not have Levitical Priest acting in the priestly duties for them, but have Jesus as our High Priest who tells us we are all priest under him, which means our priesthood is not based on the Levitical priesthood, but rather that of Melchizedek, whose priesthood was appointed by God not through ancestry linage, how are we now obligated to follow the law that when were never given or required to follow it.
-And if we are suppose to tithe as the law states to the Jews, why don’t we have to follow the other 412 laws that were given to them?
+And if we are supposed to tithe as the law states to the Jews, why don’t we have to follow the other 412 laws that were given to them?